 The Evolution Barbell is crafted from alloy steel and is coated in chrome, which offers some protection from corrosion — but you’ll want to provide some extra care to it if your home gym is not in a climate-controlled room.
 The lack of a center knurling may not be ideal for back squats, but it’s likely to attract some CrossFitters and Olympic lifting athletes since there’s a lower risk of skin irritation from those styles of lifts without that center knurl.

 The bronze bushings in the loading sleeves of this barbell will decrease the amount of torque your elbows and wrists have to endure during any lift that requires the bar to spin.
 Since the loading sleeves are a bit smooth, you’ll probably want to invest in a pair of weight collars to keep your plates in place, but we recommend using some anyway for your own safety.

 Who Should Buy the Again Faster Evolution Barbell

-- Anyone looking for a barbell that can handle a variety of workouts will appreciate that you can seamlessly switch from powerlifting to power cleaning using this bar.
+- Anyone looking for a barbell that can handle a variety of workouts will appreciate that you can seamlessly switch from powerlifting to Olympic lifting using this bar.

 - The tensile strength rating of 190,000 PSI means this barbell is able to accommodate both beginners and more veteran lifters alike.